Frequently Asked Questions About COVID-19

 How do I know if I am at high risk?

 Older people and people with preexisting medical conditions are at high risk.
 Those conditions include:

 - Kidney disease.

 I am pregnant.
 Am I at high risk?

 There are no reports about the risk to pregnant women and children from COVID-19.
 This is something that is still being studied.
 Pregnant women should follow the same prevention tips as other people.

 Where can I get tested?

-If you have any questions about whether you should be tested, call your primary care provider (PCP).
+If you have any questions about whether you should be tested, call your primary care provider.
 They will work with the state, the local public health department, and the Centers for Disease Control and Prevention (CDC) to see if you need to be tested for COVID-19.
-You can also find at home test kits at your local retail pharmacy.

 Is coronavirus testing covered under my benefits and services?

 Yes, as long as it is ordered by your health care provider.